 There’s no contractions or pain women have during the VBAC but you will have a sore stomach and wound for a little while.

-In short-term grand scheme of things, a planned repeat C-section decreases the chance for:
+In the short-term grand scheme of things, a planned repeat C-section decreases the chance for:

 - Stomach pain, pain from the stitches and bruising between the vagina and perineum (butt)